A red background with Scrabble letter pieces on it spelling "FORECLOSURE" broken into three lines.

 Cash sales typically involve less paperwork, making the process more straightforward and less overwhelming for sellers.

-Another way to sell your home quickly if you are facing impending foreclosure is by a short sale.
+Another way to sell your home quickly if you are facing impending foreclosure is by a short sale, especially guided by short sale experts.
 Keep in mind that a short sale can negatively impact your credit rating.

 A short sale refers to the process of selling a house for less than the amount owed on the mortgage.
 It is typically pursued when the homeowner is unable to continue making mortgage payments and is at risk of foreclosure.
 The lender agrees to accept a lower amount to release the homeowner from their mortgage obligation.